mshadloo/Neural-Machine-Translation-with-Attention/README.md

 ### Define The Model
 I implement encoder-decoder based seq2seq models with attention.
 The encoder and the decoder are pre-attention and post-attention RNNs on both sides of the attention mechanism.
 * Encoder:a RNN (Bidirectional LSTM, LSTM, GRU)
-  * The encoder goes through T_x time steps (T_x: maximum length of the input sequence).
+  * The encoder goes through 𝑇𝑥 time steps (𝑇𝑥: maximum length of the input sequence).
 * Decoder: a RNN (LSTM, GRU)
-   * The decoder goes through T_y time steps (T_y: maximum length of the output sequence).
+   * The decoder goes through 𝑇𝑦 time steps (𝑇𝑦: maximum length of the output sequence).
 * The attention mechanism computes the context variable  𝑐𝑜𝑛𝑡𝑒𝑥𝑡⟨𝑡⟩  for each timestep in the output ( 𝑡=1,…,𝑇𝑦 ).